day8/re-frame/docs/FAQs/DoINeedReFrame.md

 First, I agree, Reagent is terrific.
 If your application is small and simple, then standalone Reagent is absolutely a fine choice.

-But it does only supply the V part of the traditional MVC triad.
-As a result, when your application starts to get bigger and more complicated, you will need to find solutions to questions in the M and C realms.
-Questions like "where does the control logic go?".
+But it only supplyiesthe V part of the traditional MVC triad.
+When your application gets bigger and more complicated, you'll need to find solutions to questions in the M and C realms.
+Questions like "where do I put control logic?".
-And, "how do I manage state".
-And, coordination issues like "How do I put up a spinner when waiting for the database, and take it down correctly?".
+And, "how do I manage state?".
+And, "How do I put up a spinner when waiting for CPU consuming computations to run?"
 How do I ensure efficient view updates?
 How do I write my control logic in a way that's testable?
 How should new websocket packets be communicated with the broader app?
 Or GET failures?

 These questions accumulate.

 Reagent, by itself, provides little guidance and, so, you'll need to come up with your own solutions.
 The choices you make will accumulate too and, over time, will become baked into your code base, becoming increasingly difficult to revisit.